 Selected Group Exhibitions

-'Salaam Bombay' Art Asia Miami, Florida and Twelve Gates Gallery, Philadelphia, USA
+'Salaam Bombay' Art Asia Miami and Twelve Gales Gallery, Philadelphia USA Curator Jasmine Wahi

 'Generation in Transition' Zacheta National Gallery of Art, Warsaw, Poland and Contemporary Art Centre Vilnius, Lithuania.